 About Our Guest:

 Whitney Martinko is an associate professor of History at Villanova University.
 She is a historian of the early United States with expertise in urban and environmental history, material and visual culture, and histories of capitalism.
 Her research examines how people have defined the value of historic places and objects—in the past and today.
-Martinko was raised in Chillicothe, Ohio, and earned degrees in History from Harvard College (BA) and the University of Virginia (MA, PhD).
-She currently lives in West Philadelphia.
+Martinko earned degrees in History from Harvard College (BA) and the University of Virginia (MA, PhD).
+You can learn more about her work at www.whitneymartinko.com.

 About Our Host: